Connect with others who understand.

 Medications

-• Dopamine antagonists, such as methyldopa, used to treat Parkinson’s disease
+• Dopamine antagonists — Used to treat Parkinson’s disease

-• Lithium, which is used to treat mental health conditions
+• Lithium — Used to treat mental health conditions

-• Psoralen/psoralen and ultraviolet A (PUVA), which is used to treat psoriasis
+• Psoralen/psoralen and ultraviolet A (PUVA) — Used to treat psoriasis

-• Psychotropic medications like buspirone, haloperidol decanoate, and chlorpromazine
+• Psychotropic medications — Drugs such as buspirone, haloperidol decanoate, and chlorpromazine, used to manage mental health conditions

 Can Seborrheic Dermatitis Be Prevented?